Bill Esteb Bio and a Brief History of Patient Media

 his big city broadcasting skills to sleepy little Olympia.
 He

-taught me how to interview newsmakers and how to write.
-I found radio so stimulating, I dropped
+taught me how to ask questions, conduct interviews with newsmakers and how to write for clarity.
+Because of him, I found radio so stimulating, I dropped

 out of college after a year and a half to work fulltime at the radio station.

 years later I discovered that you can't jump from small market

 radio to large market radio in one step!
 So, since a job in radio wasnt